kaizau/webpack-starter/README.md

 **TODO**

+- Add other jade locals / helpers
+  - currentPage
-- Figure out how images and fonts fit into this workflow -- Investigate file-loader
+- Figure out how images and fonts fit into this workflow
-- Add other jade locals?
+  - Investigate file-loader
 - Deploy to heroku script
 - Have 'compile-jade' task auto-trigger a page reload